THE SINGER’S VOICE

 CLASSICAL, OPERATIC & LITURGICAL SINGER

 The Human Voice is both socially, physically and even spiritually, one of our most special attributes.
 Your voice cannot be touched, tasted, smelled or seen.
 Yet throughout human history, it has been responsible for influencing the course of music, art, religion and politics.
 Whether spoken or sung aloud the result of hearing the voice in speech or song has inspired men and women to greatness in every human field of endeavor.
 Your own unique expression of vocal sound through vocal acculturation and rehabilitation is one of the goals of this website.

 There are those of us who have always wanted to learn how to sing.
 Regardless of your singing style the first rule of thumb is : ‘prima non nocere ‘ – firstly to do no harm.
 This website and its links will always promote this rule both through instruction and emphasis on vocal hygiene.
 During his active career this has always been Cantor Stephen Chaiet’s vocal philosophy both in performance and studio instruction.
 Any questions relating to these aspects of the vocal art may be conveyed via the guest page of this website .
 Responses will be for the purpose of dispensing valuable information concerning the Bel Canto teaching methods, holistic therapies, and the nutritional preservation of the vocal instrument.
 Website links are provided toward this end on this site and will be modified as the need arises.
 Best wishes for success in your search for vocal health, fitness and fulfillment!

 THE VOICE DOCTOR (pre/post operative orientation site)

-NATS Professor Richard Miller (especially for our NATS Students)
+NATS Professor Richard Miller in memoriam (especially for our NATS Students)